jumpnow/jumpnowtek-site/_posts/2014-02-28-Wandboard-Systems-with-Yocto.md

 Yocto uses what it calls **meta-layers** to define the configuration for a system build.
 Within each meta-layer are recipes, classes and configuration files that support the primary build tool, a python framework called **bitbake**.

-The Yocto system, while very powerful, does have a substantial learning curve and you may want to look at another popular but simpler tool for building embedded systems [Buildroot][buildroot].
+The Yocto system, while very powerful, does have a substantial learning curve and you may want to look at another popular but simpler tool for building embedded systems [Buildroot][buildroot-wand].

 I have a custom Yocto layer for the wandboards called [meta-wandboard][meta-wandboard].